elysionpowered/elysion/README.md

 Need some help?
 ---------------

-If you have some questions or hit road block during development, Check out the official forums: http://www.pascalgamedevelopment.com/forumdisplay.php?67-Elysion-Game-Framework
+If you have some questions or hit road block during development, check out the official forums: http://www.pascalgamedevelopment.com/forumdisplay.php?67-Elysion-Game-Framework

 License